Volunteer in Sri Lanka

 - Epic weekend adventures - you’ll have your weekends free to explore Sri Lanka with your new-found friends.

 The Sri Lanka volunteer program is based in the sacred city of Kandy with volunteer projects located in and around the city, and further afield.
 The Rural Community Development project is located in Hanguranketha, in the Nuwara Eliya district and in Dambulla, in the Central Matale District.
 The Wild Elephant Conservation project is based in the Wasgamuwa area, close to the Wasgamuwa National Park.

-The IVHQ Sri Lanka volunteer program begins on the first and third Monday of every month.
+The IVHQ Sri Lanka volunteer program begins every Monday of every month.
 Volunteers can choose to volunteer for periods ranging from 1 week to 12 weeks.
 The Wild Elephant Conservation project has a minimum duration of 2 weeks.